Acrisel/eventor/eventor/README.rst

     *event*: event objects as provided by add_event.

     *assocs*: list of associations objects.
 List is composed from either events (as returned by add_event) or steps (as returned by add_step)

+    *delay*: seconds to wait, once event is triggered, before engaging its associations

 Returns
 ```````